The Legend of Da Hong Pao Tea

 China's society at that time consisted out of 4 official categories of people: farmers, craftsmen, traders and scholars.
 To become an official, one needed to pass the imperial examination.
 The higher the score, the more promising your career.
 This system found its roots after the unification of China during the Qin dynasty.

 The monk with healing tea

-Luckily, a monk from temple name 'Tian Xin Yong Le' passed by and served him a special tea with healing effects.
-Ju Zi Ding was healed and made it to the exams on time.
+Luckily, a monk from the 'Tian Xin Yong Le' temple passes by and served him a special tea with healing effects.
+Ju Zi Ding felt better and made it to the exams on time.
 He eventually passed the exam with the highest score and was awarded an imperial scarlet red robe.

-Scholars with the highest scores are called 'Zhuan Yuan' and have a promising career advisng the emperor and taking high officials positions.
+Scholars with the highest scores are called 'Zhuan Yuan' and have a promising career advising the emperor and taking high officials positions.

 The 'Tian Xin Yong Le' Temple (literally translated in English: Heaven Heart Forever Happiness Temple).
-The monk that saved the scholar Ju Zi Ting came from this temple.
+The monk that saved the scholar Ju Zi Ding came from this temple.

 The emperor's ailing mother

 The following part of the story is also often seen as a separate Da Hong Pao story.
 It's not sure whether the scholar in the next part is the same scholar Ju Zi Ding mentioned above.

 One day, a scholar discovered that the Emperor's ailing mother was in a bad health condition.
 After more than a hundred doctors failed to cure her, the scholar revealed his jar of oolong tea.
 After the Emperor's mother drank she started to feel better and her health condition gradually improved.